 The travel industry is incredibly lucrative, valued at over 7.6 trillion USD globally in 2016.
 Tourism boosts the economy for many poor counties, resulting in a higher quality of living and overall wealth.
 From a personal level, leisure travel is usually a privilege and it is important to make the most out of the budget and planning process.

 We received over 50 responses on surveys and in-person interviews.
 91% of people travelled in groups (i.e. friends, family).
 88% of people left planning to a more dominant figure when travelling in groups.
 But despite that, 48% of all participants felt that the company and coordination of preferences can heavily affect the enjoyability of the trip.

 Sometimes, life just gets in the way

 When asked, respondents cited that they often left planning to someone else because of factors such as lack of time, distance and schedule matters, and simply to avoid group politics.
 Contributing to the planning process not only meant having to scrape though multiple resources, but also having to negotiate and provide ideas which could be shot down by others.

-Since this was a capstone project, it required us to conduct some literature reviews.
-My teammates were more focused on technical aspects of our project (mathematical and optimization models, and software implementation tactics) while I read up on concepts such as fairness and group decision-making psychology.
+Since this was a capstone project, it required us to conduct some academic research.
+While my teammates focused on more technical research, I read up on behavioural concepts such as fairness and group decision-making psychology.
+Some points gathered included: